abagames/crisp-game-lib/README.md

 - The base value for the random seed for sound generation is generated from the `title` and `description` strings.
 If you want to use `seed` in `options` to adjust the generated sound, it is better to do so after the `title` and `description` are fixed.
 - To improve the performance of the game, do the following (mainly for mobile devices):
   - Use `simple` or `dark` theme.
 Do not specify a theme that uses pixi.js (`pixel`, `shape`, `shapeDark`, `crt`) in options.
 WebGL post-effects may worsen performance.
   - Minimize drawing bars, lines, or arcs.
-They are drawn as a combination of many rectangles and highly detrimental to the collision detection process.
+They are drawn as a combination of many rectangles and are highly detrimental to the collision detection process.
 - If you want to create a game that can be played comfortably on a mobile device, I recommend that you adopt one of the following three control methods.
   - One-button
   - Slide operation left or right direction only